People age 65 and older are more likely to have one or more long-lasting health problems in addition to cancer. These may include:

 Take medication on time or have important tests

 Medication for depression and anxiety may be helpful.
-However, during cancer treatment, your doctor might ask you to change your medication.
+But during cancer treatment, your doctor might ask you to change your medication.
 You might even need to stop taking it during treatment if it could react with your cancer treatment.

 Tell your health care team if you are experiencing depression and anxiety.
 Ask them before stopping any medications for these conditions.
 There are many resources available that your health care team can tell you about.
 These include cancer support groups, social work assistance, and support from family and friends.

 Problems with your mouth and teeth.
-Tell your dentist and dental hygienist about all your cancer treatments.
+Tell your dentist and dental hygienist about all of your cancer treatments.
 This is especially important if you have any problems with your mouth or teeth.
 Also, make sure your oncologist knows about these problems.

 If possible, try to have dental work done before you start cancer treatment.
 Or schedule it for after treatment.
 Depending on how healthy your mouth and teeth are, you might need to see an oncologic dentist before cancer treatment.
-This is a dentist experienced in treating cancer.
+This is a dentist who specializes in treating cancer.
 Learn more about dental and oral health.

 Stomach and nutrition problems.
 You might not feel like eating when you are receiving cancer treatment.
 Or your body might have problems getting enough nutrition from your food.
 So you might lose weight when you do not need to or without trying.
-Chemotherapy can make these problems worse, especially if it causes nausea and vomiting, or diarrhea.
+Chemotherapy can make these problems worse, especially if it causes nausea, vomiting, or diarrhea.

 Some older adults might not be able to eat easily.
 This can be because of missing teeth, new dentures, or certain medications.
 Tell your health care team if you have trouble eating.